kuutamolabs/kuutamod/docs/run.md

 **Stakenet**

-For `stakenet` at the time of writing you do not need to find a timestamp, the url to use in the config below is just
+For `stakenet` at the time of writing backups are not versioned, so for the time being, if deploying on `shardnet` remove this option, for now we have hardcoded the `shardnet` node to pull from this backup.
+As shardnet evolves and alignes this will be updated.
 ```
 s3://build.openshards.io/stakewars/shardnet/data.tar.gz
 ```